Salmon-Computer-Vision/salmon-computer-vision/utils/pi/services/README.md

 DEVICE_ID_1=--device-id jetson-1
 ```

+Raspberry Pi 5 does not have a hardware encoder, so use the `--orin` flag to
+use CPU encoding.

-Older raspi do have the v4l2 or omx encoders:
+Older raspi do have the v4l2 or omx encoders, so set the vars like this
+instead:

 ```
 ...
 TAG=latest-buster